-This additional "hot" plasma does not appear as additional emission measure cooling through the <1 MK range in part due to the temperature dependence of the radiative loss function shown in Figure 11.
-The loss rate is significantly greater below 1 MK ( $\log(T)=6.0$ ) than at higher temperatures, especially at lower densities.
-This means that "hot" plasma (which experiences significant cooling through conduction to the lower atmosphere, Antiochos & Sturrock 1976, 1978) will remain so for a long time, and once it drops to sufficiently low temperature it will tend to cool out of the "warm" and "cool" temperature range quickly.
+This additional "hot" plasma does not appear as additional emission measure cooling through the <1 MK range, in part due to the temperature dependence of the radiative loss function shown in Figure 11.
+The loss rate is significantly greater below 1 MK ( $\log(T) = 6.0$ ) than at higher temperatures, especially at lower densities.
+This means that "hot" plasma (which experiences significant cooling through conduction to the lower atmosphere; Antiochos & Sturrock 1976, 1978) will remain so for a long time, and once it drops to sufficiently low temperature range quickly.
 This effect has been termed "catastrophic cooling" (Reale et al. 2012; Reale & Landi 2012; Cargill & Bradshaw 2013) and involves draining of cool plasma back into the lower atmosphere (Bradshaw & Cargill 2010) in addition to radiative cooling.

 5.1.
-A two-state corona?
+A Two-state Corona?